Money Isn’t Just About Money

 - Cultural Context: Cultural background can significantly impact attitudes towards money, affecting financial decisions and long-term planning.

 - Environmental Factors: External circumstances, such as economic conditions or global events, can influence both financial health and other life aspects.
+Environmental concerns may also include keeping clutter-free surroundings through mindful buying as well as supporting the planet through conscious consumer choices.

 - Personal Growth: Financial decisions can either support or hinder personal development opportunities, which in turn affect overall life satisfaction.

-Holistic personal finance takes a more comprehensive approach to managing your money than traditional financial advice.
+Whole-person finance takes a more comprehensive approach to managing your money than traditional financial advice.
 Here are the key differences and benefits:

 Scope: